UHMC/module-4-supplemental/README.md

-# Module 4 - Intermediate Lab: Creating a full node with the Parity framework
+# Module 4 - Supplemental Lab: Creating a Full Node with the Parity Framework

 ## Background